Becksteinlab/zarrtraj/docs/source/benchmarks.rst

 rewritten in the ``zarrmd`` and ``H5MD`` formats using the ``zarrtraj`` package.

 Highlights:

 - The dask parallelized RMSF calculation performed ~4x faster than the serial calculation via MDAnalysis on both local and S3-stored trajectory files.
 While this method is not yet implemented in ``zarrtraj``, it may be in a future version
 - The ``ZARRH5MDReader`` class performed ~2-4x faster than the ``H5MDReader`` class on iterating through local trajectory files, though this may be because the files were written using a chunking strategy favorable to the ``ZARRH5MDReader`` class.
-- For each trajectory file, iterating through its timesteps from S3 storage took about twice as logging as iterating through the same file from local SSD storage.
+- For each trajectory file, iterating through its timesteps using the ``ZARRH5MDReader`` from S3 storage took about twice as long as iterating through the same file from local SSD storage.